-Looking to spend a 3-day weekend in Miami but aren’t sure what to see?
+Looking to spend 3 days in Miami but aren’t sure what to see?
 We’ve got you covered!

-Since Miami is well known for its beaches, live music, outdoor adventures, architecture, shopping and the arts, it can become a bit overwhelming to plan a Miami itinerary.
+Since Miami is well known for its beaches, live music, outdoor adventures, architecture, shopping, and the arts, it can become a bit overwhelming to plan a Miami itinerary.
 But, you can easily see all of Miami in 3 days!

-However, we have put together a great list of stops so planning can be less stressful and you can enjoy the sun while strolling the streets in South Florida!
-This Miami itinerary is a great way to see the best of the city, and we know you will enjoy everything this wild city has to offer!
+We have put together a great list of stops so planning can be less stressful, and you can enjoy the sun while strolling the streets in South Florida!
+This 3 days in Miami itinerary is a great way to see the best of the city, and we know you will enjoy everything this wild city has to offer!

 Getting to Miami

-The first airport is in Miami International Airport, which is arguably the best airport to fly into when spending a long weekend in Miami because it is closer to the heart of the city.
-You will probably pay a bit more for flights at this airport, but you will also have the option of a variety of carriers such as American, Delta, United and more.
+The first airport is Miami International Airport, which is arguably the best airport to fly into when traveling to Miami because it is closer to the heart of the city.
+You will probably pay a bit more for flights at this airport, but you will also have the option of a variety of carriers such as American, Delta, United, and more.

 The second option is to fly into Ft.
-Lauderdale-Hollywood International Airport, which is about an hour drive north of Miami itself.
-This is a smaller airport and is easy to navigate, and typically has lower cost carries such as JetBlue and Southwest.
+Lauderdale-Hollywood International Airport, which is about an hour’s drive north of Miami itself.
+This is a smaller airport and is easy to navigate, and typically has lower-cost carriers such as JetBlue and Southwest.

-If you have decided to fly for your weekend in Miami, you may want to consider how you are getting around.
+If you have decided to fly for your 3 days in Miami, you may want to consider how you are getting around.
 Both the Ft.
-Lauderdale and Miami International Airport have car rentals if you’re interested in driving yourself: you can rent from National, Enterprise and others!
+Lauderdale and Miami International Airport have car rentals if you’re interested in driving yourself.
+You can rent from National, Enterprise, and others!

 Day 1: Little Havana & Miami’s Art District